 The tape you can use can be 3M Scotch-Blue, that’s a multi-surface medium adhesion tape ideal for painted walls, trims, glass, metal, and plastic.

 Step 3.
 Apply a Primer Made for Carbon Fiber

 After sanding, apply a primer made specifically for carbon fiber.

-This will help the paint to adhere to the surface and also create a smooth finish.
+This will help the paint adhere to the surface and create a smooth finish.

 Rust-Oleum Brush on Automotive Filler Primer is a great product to use on surfaces including metal, wood, fiberglass, etc.

 And it can be found easily online or at your local automotive store.

 Step 4.
 Apply the Paint to Carbon Fiber in Small Sections